sriparna-koar/next_newsdemo/README.md

 ```
 ```
-We need env file to protect out api key for that .env.local :  are set setup to fetch the News Api key
+We need env file to protect out api key for that .env.local : envirnment file are set setup to fetch the News Api key which remain hidden

 To install the .env file we need npm install dotenv